tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 ## UI vs. API Client

 - **UI**: The Tumeryk Proxy UI offers a limited interface with integrated logging and configuration management for demo purposes.
-It requires a `JWT_SECRET_KEY` stored in the environment.
+It uses a `JWT_SECRET_KEY` stored in the environment.

    Run the application via:
    ```bash
    uvicorn main:app --reload
    ```
    The UI handles authentication with JWT tokens, stored in environment variables like `JWT_SECRET_KEY`.
-This is not required for API client usage.

 - **API Client**: The `ApiClient` class provides direct, programmatic interaction with Tumeryk services.
 While it doesn’t include built-in logging, it allows granular control over API requests and is easily extensible.